SquadFM/Squad-Field-Manual/README.md

 ### Remove Mods
 - Mods can cause Squad to crash after major updates.
 - Try to remove mods if you're experiencing issues that can't be resolved with any of the guides above.
+- To remove mods, in Steam right click on Squad > Properties > Workshop and then unselect all mods.
-- To remove mods from Squad you need to unsubscribe from these mods in the Steam Workshop:
+- Alternatively, to remove mods from Squad, you can unsubscribe from these mods in the Steam Workshop:
     - Go to library and click on "Squad".
     - Click on "Workshop" in the vertical menubar.
     - Hover over "Your Files" near your avatar and click on "Subscribed Items"